jinnycho/jinnycho-blog/src/writings/books/entrepreneur/companyOfOne.md

 > At the core of many massive, profitable, global companies is an old idea executed exceptionally well.

-I agree that customer happiness is vital for a successful business.
-Amazon's customer-first strategy, including easy returns, 24/7 customer support, and Prime delivery, has contributed to their millions of loyal customers despite being very bad in other areas.
-If they're not so acceptable with returns or prime delivery to make people happy, their business won't last.

 ### Teaching
 > To stand out and build an audience as a company of one, you have to out-teach and outshare the competition, not outscale them.